pedroknup/spotted-app/README.md

 Spotted was an idea that I may continue to work on.
 But before to publish it, I have to think better about the privacy and some legal stuff.
 I just used it as an excuse to create a cool app in Meteor being loaded by a WebView inside of a React Native App, instead of just creating a dummy and simple proof-of-concept.

-I don't even have space for Android Studio here, so I didn't worked in the Android side, just iOS.
+I don't even have space for Android Studio here, so I didn't work in the Android side, only iOS.
 Please consider that before running it.

 In /App.js, do the proper changes to the webview url (currently http://192.168.1.23:3000)